 Our students take part in a huge number of events/activities both locally and further afield including: National Young Leaders Day, Mountain Film Festival, Spelling Quiz, Social Studies Quiz, Speech competition, Ugly Shakespeare Theatre Group, Footsteps Dance, Young Enterprise programme and Manaaki Tauira.

 At Maniototo Area School we have a large kapa haka group ranging in age from Year 3 to Year 13 students.
 They enjoy performing at a variety of events whenever possible.
+We are lucky to have additional support provided from Uruuruwhenua for our weekly Kapa Haka sessions.

 Senior students have the opportunity to take part in the Southern Area Schools tournament hosted by one of the five Area schools in the southern region during term 2.
 Students compete in a wide variety of events during the 4 day tournament.
 A representative team from the Southern Area is then selected to travel to the National Area School tournament.